Introduction

 The Berlin Airlift

-The Berlin Airlift occurred between 1948 and 1949 in post-World War II Germany.
-At the time, Germany was divided into four occupied zones: American, British, French, and Soviet.
-The Soviet Union, seeking to assert control, blockaded West Berlin, cutting off all supply routes.
-To counter this, the Western Allies initiated the Berlin Airlift to support the citizens of West Berlin.
+The Berlin Airlift Taking place between 1948 and 1949, it was after the Second World War in Germany.
+At the time, Germany was divided into four occupied zones: These powers were American, British, French and Soviet.
+The Soviet Union felt sure of itself and to ensure that their rule prevailed, they sealed off West Berlin by shutting all access roads, railways and waterways.
+For this purpose, the Western Allies began the Berlin Airlift to supply the people of West Berlin.

 The Blockade and the Response